 “The financial sector has succeeded in depicting itself as part of the productive economy, yet for centuries banking was recognized as being parasitic.
 The essence of parasitism is not only to drain the host’s nourishment, but also to dull the host’s brain so that it does not recognize that the parasite is there.”—Michael Hudson

-The financial sector in the United States has tripled since the 1980s, while the real economy has shrunk and labor’s share of income has declined.
+Labor’s share of income has continued to decline, and even in the corporate world, finance is an overgrown tumor.
+In 1985, the financial sector earned less than 16% of domestic corporate profits, whereas by the early 2000s it was over 40%.
 This is not coincidental, as the US continues to orient itself along a FIRE (finance, insurance, real estate) axis, which comprises the rent and interest paid by debtors and rent payers.
 As Gottfried Feder wrote, “Only labor is productive.”
 In a debt-driven economy, one predicated on an exponential growth model, extensive lines of credit, and the creation of new markets both in terms of consumers and goods and services, the entire apparatus is increasingly being built on a house of cards.
 The economy is basically a Ponzi scheme, one where all of the benefits accrue to the top (wildly disproportionately Jewish) 1%.
 When we see things like the self-created housing shortage in Britain corresponding exactly to the number of immigrants who arrive every year, when “conservatives” scream about a 2% inflation rate from the Federal Reserve, when the entire globalist establishment decries tariffs and “nativism” in favor of “free trade” and open borders, it’s not difficult to see what the angle is here.
 Per Michael Hudson:

 When we say “people worry” about inflation, it’s mainly bondholders that worry.
 The labor force benefitted from the inflation of the ‘50s, ‘60s and ‘70s (my note: which is also why the populist movement of the late-19th century, led by William Jennings Bryan, advocated a move away from the gold standard).
 What was rising most rapidly were wages.
 Bond prices fell steadily during these decades.
 Stocks simply moved sideways.
 Inflation usually helps the economy at large, but not the 1% if wages rise.
 So the 1% says that it is terrible.
 They advocate austerity and permanent deflation.
 And the media say that anything that doesn’t help the 1% is bad.
 But don’t believe it.
 When they say inflation is bad, deflation is good, what they mean is, more money for us 1% is good; we’re all for asset price inflation, we’re all for housing prices going up, and we’re all for our stock and bonds prices going up.
 We’re just against you workers getting more income.